T-Prohmpossadhorn/URL-shortener/README.md

 - API Client can send a url and be returned a shortened URL.
 - API Client can specify an expiration time for URLs, expired URLs must return HTTP 410
 - Input URL should be validated and respond with error if not a valid URL
+- Regex based blacklist for URLs, urls that match the blacklist respond with an error
 - Visiting the Shortened URLs must redirect to the original URL with a HTTP 302 redirect, 404 if not found.
 - Hit counter for shortened URLs (increment with every hit)
 - Admin api (requiring token) to list